ldhdung3103/todoapp/README.md

 ## License

-This project was created for learning purposes and internship assessment.
+This project is licensed under the MIT License - see the LICENSE file for details.